Clwb Cerddwyr Treffynnon

 Middle Years

 From the beginning two members have been fully active in the Club’s activities.
 They are Vicente Llinares (who married Jean daughter of Fred Long) and Gwilym Morgan.
-Vicente served as Chairman for 23 years and is currently Club President.
+Vicente served as Chairman for 23 years..
 Gwilym was Club Secretary also for 32 years.
-He is now Vice President.
+He is now Club President.

 From the beginning of the 1970s the club programme developed in many ways.
 Walks further afield and weekends of various types began to feature.
 A fortnightly programme developed with walks in summer evenings.
 The idea of a “Tavern Talk” became a regular feature of the programme.
 At these events ideas for Club events were discussed.